yunchengwang/python-feature-test/README.md

 ## Multi-label Classification

-Multi-label classification can be formulated `n_class` independent binary classification.
+Multi-label classification can be formulated as `n_class` independent binary classification.
 Consider using BCE loss to select features for the multi-label classification problems.